 Purchase or sales contracts are not true hedges if they offset losses that already occurred.
-If you bought or sold commodity futures with the hope of making a profit due to favorable price changes, do not report the profit or loss on this line.
-Report it on Form 6781.
+If you bought or sold commodity futures with the hope of making a profit due to favorable price changes, report the profit or loss on Form 6781 instead of this line.